 5. Jaw surgery

 Orthognathic surgery treats skeletal issues with your impacted jaw bone.
 It is commonly advised to fix biting problems, chewing difficulties, misalignment of teeth, or facial imbalances.
-To relieve pain brought on by TMJ dysfunction, corrective jaw surgery is recommended.

 6. Sleep apnea surgery